laminas/laminas-filter/docs/book/v3/standard-filters.md

 You can also use the `setOptions()` method which accepts an array of all options.

-> ### Directory Usage
->
+NOTE: **Directory Usage**
-> When compressing directories with Tar, the complete file path is used.
-This
+When compressing directories with Tar, the complete file path is used.
-> means that created Tar files will not only have the subdirectory, but the
-> complete path for the compressed file.
+This means that created Tar files will not only have the subdirectory, but the complete path for the compressed file.

 ### Zip Adapter